Fills

 @plot.fill decorator and plot.Fill object always must be used together.
 Even in simple cases of a

-single-colored fills where plot.Fill object is constructed with all default values (i.e. with no arguments plot.Fill()).
+single-colored fill where the plot.Fill object is constructed with all default values (i.e. with no arguments plot.Fill()).

 Multicolored fill